FergusFettes/turbo-text-transformer/README.md

 ```
 # Generate text with the default model
-ttt -p "Once upon a time, there was a"
+ttt "Once upon a time, there was a"

 # Generate text with a specific model
-ttt -m gpt-2-medium "The meaning of life is"
+ttt -m text-davinci-003 "The meaning of life is"

 # Generate multiple completions
 ttt -n 5 "I like to eat"

 # Show logprobs
-ttt -L 1 "I like to eat"
+ttt "I like to eat" -f logprobs

 # Use the JSON format
 ttt -f json "I like to eat"
 ```

+If you put in the 'logprobs' flag, it will try to color the terminal output based on the logprobs.
+This is a bit janky at the moment.

 You can also tell it to output a formatted json file with the `-f json` flag.
 This is useful for piping into other programs.